The domain-of-dependence stabilization for cut-cell meshes is fully discretely stable: Postponed proofs

 We discovered further CFL restrictions that appear for larger cut cells treated with the stabilization, especially in higher-order cases.
 Our analysis shows that these restrictions originate from the extension operator, which projects polynomials outside their assigned cell.
 We also quantified this issue with an operator norm estimate.
 Because this unintended behavior bypassed the implemented stabilization cutoff, we suggested a practical fix by selecting the penalty parameter to minimize the operator norm across all potential cut-cell sizes.
 This effectively results in an optimal CFL-like condition and restores the useful cutoff.
 Numerical examples are provided to illustrate and support our theoretical findings.

 As an outlook, we also provide a numerical extension to the case of advection in two spatial dimensions, where we can observe the same phenomenon in a similar form.
 Because of the arbitrary shape of the cut cells, this issue becomes more intricate.
+Nevertheless, these first results indicate, that by a suitable choice of parameters, the time-step restriction remains in the same order of magnitude as in a respective background scheme.
 A solution that combines the approach of the 1D case with geometric ideas leads to a promising initial result.